180101 Cholsey 12 November 2007

 180109 Burn Lane 17 June 2010

-180109 approaches the remote level crossing at Burn Lane (between Doncaster and Selby) with the 07:20 Kings Cross to Hull service.
+180109 approaches the level crossing at Burn Lane (between Doncaster and Selby) with the 07:20 Kings Cross to Hull service on 17 June 2010.
 Despite being operated by First Hull Trains, the livery is the original colour scheme applied when the unit was part of the First Great Western fleet.
 Admittedly the companies are part of the same group, but this unit still looks a bit anonymous.

 180110 Fladbury 16 August 2006